-American Football Day - History
+American Football Day timeline

 American Football Day Activities

 Join a league

-Just because high school is over, doesn’t mean you can’t enjoy the sport anymore, there are plenty of local leagues that need good, strong-bodied players to join their ranks.
+Just because high school is over doesn’t mean you can’t enjoy the sport anymore.
+There are plenty of local leagues that need good, strong-bodied players to join their ranks.
 In fact, there are probably a lot of leagues that need even mediocre, soft-bodied players to round out their team.
 The whole reason is to have fun so why not check out the local league and see if you make the cut?

 Start a football pool

 Nothing brings the office together like a little friendly wager, and there’s no better way to get everyone involved than by centering it around America’s favorite sport.
-If there are three things everyone thinks they’re an expert on it’s music, movies, and football.
+If there are three things everyone thinks they’re an expert on, it’s music, movies, and football.
 Instead of having to put up listening to Justin in Customer Service talk about his playoff predictions, why not get him to put his money where his mouth is.

-Call over your friends, because it’s game night
+Call over your friends on game nights

 Why We Love American Football Day

-A. It’s a game of strategy
+It’s a game of strategy

 People who are not fans of the sport like to paint the game as simple minded and barbaric, but they clearly have no idea how much strategy is involved in making a winning team.
 You can have as many star players on your team as you can afford, but without the brains to back it up, you’ll be eating dirt.

-B. It brings people together
+It brings people together

 In America, the two biggest holidays that bring family and friends together are Christmas and Super Bowl Sunday.
-Even people who never watch a single regular season game will head on over to a neighbor’s house to watch the Big Game and have a wing or two.
-Football is a sport that defines American culture as much as hamburgers and rock and roll.
+Even people who never watch a single regular-season game will head on over to a neighbor’s house to watch the Super Bowl and have a wing or two.
+Even Super Bowl commercials are now an event.

-C. It’s a true team sport
+It’s a true team sport

-There are a few sports out there (we’re not naming names, but we’re looking at you Basketball) where one star player can really define a whole team.
+There are a few sports out there (we’re not naming names, but we’re looking at you basketball) where one star player can really define a whole team.
 Football is a sport which relies heavily on a team working together.
 Each play is designed with a desired outcome in mind and if one player is sleeping at the wheel, the whole plan falls apart.
 This is one reason why football is such a popular sport.
 It requires unity to achieve a desired goal (or in this case, touchdown).